SteveBenton6/garden_tips_full-stack/README.md

   - Secret key to run the application
   - Secret Key to interact with the SQL database
   - Secret Key to interact with the Cloudinary image storage
-- These three keys were stored in an env.py file, which was included in gitignore and so not uploaded to GitBub and so not revealed "publicly".
+- These three keys were stored in an env.py file, which was included in gitignore and so not uploaded to GitHub and so not revealed "publicly".

 - A Garden Tips project was set up in the Heroku application.
   - The three secret environemntal settings, detailed above, were recorded in Heroku.